College Team: Delaware State University (Learn More)

 Q: If you could travel back in time to your first day on the team and give yourself one piece of advice, what would it be?

-If I could travel back to my first day on the team and give myself one piece of advice, it would be to take a deep breath and enjoy myself.
+If I could travel back to my first day on the team, my advice would be to not take everything so seriously and to always have fun with what I do.

 Q: Why should students join a college equestrian team?